-Distinct Clinical Characteristics Associated With Subarachnoid Hemorrhage
+Distinct Clinical Characteristics of Headache Associated With Subarachnoid Hemorrhage

 Certain historical features may be specifically associated with subarachnoid hemorrhage.

 Having meningismus as well as a stabbing, occiput-located headache reaching peak pain intensity in <1 second are key clinical characteristics associated with subarachnoid hemorrhage (SAH), according to findings from a prospective study published in Headache.

 Patients presenting with headache to the emergency department or neurology intensive care unit (N=158) were included in this observational study.
 These study participants were categorized as either having a SAH (n=20) or not having a SAH (n=138).
 Using a standardized questionnaire, researchers assessed associations between the incidence of SAH and headache location, time to peak headache intensity, and several other headache-related symptoms.

 Participants with SAH were more likely to report headache in the occipital location than those without SAH (55% vs 22%, respectively; P <.005).
 In addition, patients reporting a "stabbing" quality or sensation attributable to their headache were more likely to have SAH than no SAH (35% vs 5%, respectively; P <.001).

 Significantly more patients in the SAH group were also more likely to have meningismus (80% vs 42%, respectively; P =.002).
 Notably, a significantly greater proportion of patients reporting headaches reaching peak intensity in <1 second had SAH (65% vs 10%; P <.001).